Multi-room speakers explained: Our guide to Sonos

 What is Sonos and how does it work?

-With it you can stream music from the internet and from your computer, tablet or smartphone to speakers placed around your house.
-Sonos also lets you:
+With Sonos you can play music from the internet and from your computer, tablet or smartphone to speakers placed around your house.

 - play different things in different rooms, or group a couple of rooms together – perfect for parties

-- stream music from services like Spotify, as well as listening to your own digital music library
+- stream content from over 60 services such as Spotify and Google Play, as well as listen to your own digital music library

 - control as many as 32 speakers, ranging from 'loud' to 'crazy loud', at a tap of your smartphone screen